ray-project/ray/doc/source/data/performance-tips.rst

 .. note::
-  \* No copies occur when converting between Arrow, Pandas, and NumPy formats for columns represented in the Ray Data tensor extension type (except for bool arrays).
+  \* No copies occur when converting between Arrow, Pandas, and NumPy formats for columns represented as ndarrays (except for bool arrays).

 Parquet Column Pruning